RameshKChoudhary/project-community/README.md

 [id] > name folder like this , if we want to pass dynamic value from url

 css > npx shadcn@latest init

+for authenication and billing use > npm install @clerk/nextjs